April 20, 2020

 [CJ] - Definitely.

-[Robin] - Hello, welcome. [laughs] Let's just kick things off, I've put a little bit about your biography in the video notes, I wanna just drive straight in and focus on the business side of things, can you give everybody just a quick 60 second price here of what it is that you do?
+[Robin] - Hello, welcome. [laughs] Let's just kick things off, I've put a little bit about your biography in the video notes, I want to just drive straight in and focus on the business side of things, can you give everybody just a quick 60 second price here of what it is that you do?

 [CJ] - Yep, I have two creative businesses, I have a photography studio in the southwest, and I have a clothing brand that works with creatives which focuses on putting your personal brand on your clothing in order to maximise impact when you're out working, that started mainly through the photography, I have a large amount of UK photographers and I also have a big follow of international photographers as well, some really big international photographers that I'm lucky enough to be able to call my friends as well.

 They choose to wear the brand when they go live and on their social medias which is brilliant, and I'm just in the process now of trying to pull the two together, working more with brands and businesses in the photography side, launching a personal brand in photography, I was lucky enough to work with a photographer last year who was fantastic.
 She did some great product shots and photography shots for Photees which was brilliant and quite nerve wracking as a photographer, being on the other side of the camera, and I think for her photographing another photographer, but we had a fantastic day, and I think that really kind of pulled together and cemented to me the importance of umbrella-ing these two businesses now.

 Bringing the photography together, the branding, some training ideas, and I really pull in on my background, which is I used to work in London in Bristol as a graphic designer, I've been in teaching, so bringing that all together under one umbrella and just building a complete brand service that people can come to me from consultation to final delivery.

 [Robin] - Can we get a, let's say for example you saw all of my branding out, right?
 Ball park, make a number up.
 Be brave.
 How much is that going to cost me?